-No matter what industry you’re in, 2020 has certainly been…interesting, to mention the smallest amount.
+No matter what industry you’re in, you must be able to satisfy the needs of your target audience for your business to survive in a competitive industry.
+2020 has certainly been…interesting, to mention the smallest amount.
 With the New Year just around the corner, it’s time to work out your game plan and put together your 2021 marketing budget.
 The only question is, how?
 If 2020 has proven anything, it’s that none of us can predict what the longer term has future.
 Hopefully, 2021 is going to be a touch more predictable than 2020 was, but even then, it is often hard to work out the proper plan of attack when there are numerous variables at play?
 What does this mean for your 2021 budget?
 Well, it means you can’t just pick your budget randomly.
 Your 2021 budget must be supported quite just arbitrary guesses or predictions.
 To create a very effective 2021 marketing budget, you would like to specialize in the foremost important part of your marketing: your customers.
 Who are they?
 What channels do they respond to?
 What are they worth to your business?
 If you’ll answer those questions, you’ll be ready to put together a marketing budget that’s both in line together with your goals and adaptable to whatever 2021 will bring.

 What Are Your Goals?

-Before we start stepping into the small print, though, we’d like to deal with the foremost basic marketing question: what are you trying to urge from your 2021 budget?
+Before we start stepping into the small print of how to target your audience for your business, though, we’d like to deal with the foremost basic marketing question: what are you trying to urge from your 2021 budget?
 Often, it’s easy to lose sight of what really matters amongst all of the various metrics and priorities you’re juggling.
 But, once you really get right down to it, the entire point of selling is to drive sales for your business.
 Short-term, you would possibly be focused on building brand awareness or something else, but ultimately, if your marketing doesn’t drive sales for your business…your marketing isn’t working.
 So, what proportion of new revenue does one want marketing to drive?
 If you don’t have a transparent goal in mind, it’s next to impossible to work out what quiet budget you would like to succeed.

 Why Your Revenue and ROI Goals Matter